 |Threat management reporting||

 It’s important to remember that Microsoft isn’t a security company.
 They’re a maker of productivity tools, and they’ve had to adapt in order to provide security for those tools.
 Because of this, Microsoft’s AI is built from their spam filtering, which is suited for their large customer base of 100 million inboxes.
 Their anti-phishing AI provides a generic analysis in an effort to avoid the false positives that would disrupt the productivity tools which are Microsoft’s main business.
 Spearphishing gets around that mass analysis.

 This chart was made from a sample of 44,000 emails over a 14-day period.

-Avanan would be nothing without ATP.
-Our machine-learning SmartPhish algorithm was built specifically to target the threats that Microsoft misses.
-As a result, Avanan’s processing power is more specific to the organization at which it is deployed, creating a more customizable experience for the admin.
-Avanan can think on a micro level where Microsoft must do mass analysis.
+Avanan's machine-learning algorithm was built specifically to identify and quarantine the threats that Microsoft misses.
+Furthermore, Avanan’s processing power is more specific to the organization at which it is deployed, creating a more customizable experience for the admin.
+Essentially, Avanan can think on a micro level where Microsoft must do mass analysis.

-We also leverage cloudified versions of the industry’s best of breed vendors like Check Point for whom, unlike Microsoft, security is their main business.
+For protection beyond the industry's best anti-phishing, Avanan's unified multi-vendor security platform leverages cloudified technology from best of breed vendors like Check Point for whom, unlike Microsoft, security is their main business.
 Microsoft uses well, Microsoft.